benjaminingreens/site/content.md

 ## Monday 25th August 2025

 **19:25**
 Midwives did the pre-induction examination and found that Becky was already 2-3cm dilated.
+There's no need for hormones as things have progressed naturally.
 They did a sweep to help move things along.
 We are booked to be taken up to the delivery suite ASAP so they can break her waters

 **19:20**
 Had a cheeky puff of gas and air (Ben)